The Freetrade SIPP

 Trustee Gaudi Trustees Limited who will act as Trustee to the Scheme, as appointed by the Trust Deed and Rules.

-2.2 References to “we”, “us”, “our” or “ourselves” in these terms are references to both Gaudi Regulated Services Limited, in their capacity of Scheme Operator and Administrator and Gaudi Trustees Limited as Trustee.
+2.2 References to “we”, “us”, “our” or “ourselves” in these terms are references to both Platform One Limited, in its capacity of Scheme Operator and Administrator and Gaudi Trustees Limited as Trustee.

-2.3 References to “you” or “your” are to you as an investor in and a member of the Scheme following acceptance by us of a properly completed and signed application form and receipt of the first payment into your pension plan.
-It also, where appropriate, includes your personal representatives after your death and any person who is entitled to receive benefits (other than lump sum benefits) following your death.
+2.3 References to “you” or “your” are to you as an investor in and a member of the Scheme following acceptance by us of a properly completed application and receipt of the first Contribution payment or Pension Transfer into your Pension Plan.

 2.4 The singular includes the plural and vice versa.
 The masculine includes the feminine.